VT-Intrinsic: Physics-Based Decomposition of Reflectance and Shading using a Single Visible-Thermal Image Pair: Theory of Visible-Thermal Ordinality

+While heat intensity is not directly observable, we show that a thermal image is a reliable proxy for ordinality constraints.

-The heat transport equation~\cite{joint_light_and_heat_transport, narayanan2024shape} at a surface point is:
+The heat transport equation at a surface point is:

-where $H$ is the heat capacity, $T$ is the surface temperature, $t$ denotes time, $h_c$ is the convection coefficient, $T_a$ is the air temperature, $\epsilon$ is the surface emissivity, $\sigma$ is the Stefan-Boltzmann constant, $T_s$ is the surrounding temperature, $\kappa$ is the thermal conductivity, and $\Delta$ denotes the Laplacian operator along the surface.
+where $\mathcal{C}_h$ is the heat capacity, $T$ the surface temperature, $t$ time, $h_c$ the convection coefficient, $T_a$ the air temperature, $\epsilon$ the surface emissivity, $\sigma$ the Stefan-Boltzmann constant, $T_s$ the surrounding temperature, $\kappa$ the thermal conductivity, and $\Delta$ denotes the Laplacian operator along the surface.
 A static scene under constant lighting reaches thermal equilibrium when the left side of ~\eqref{eq:hte} is zero, giving

 The image intensity measurement $T_t$ made by a thermal camera is related to the temperature $T$ as follows:

 where $U$ denotes the thermal camera's response function.
 Linearizing $U$ as $U(T) = p_1 T + p_2$ in ~\eqref{eq:thr_img}, we get